Cherax tenuimanus

 Cherax tenuimanus, known as the hairy marron or Margaret River marron, is one of two species of crayfish in Southwestern Australia known as marron.
 It occupies a narrow range within the southwestern biogeographical region of Margaret River.
-It is currently listed as critically endangered on the IUCN Red List, because of the threat from the wider ranged smooth marron, Cherax cainii, which was introduced to its habitat.
+It is currently listed as critically endangered on the IUCN Red List, because of the threat from the smooth marron, Cherax cainii, which was introduced to its habitat.

 Recent studies have shown that adding mannanoligosaccharide (Bio-Mos) to the diet of Cherax tenuimanus can increase their immunity and rate of survival.

 Description

-The hairy marron ranges in color from olive green to brown to black, with females sometimes having red or purple patches on their undersides.
+The hairy marron ranges in colour from olive green to brown to black, with females sometimes having red or purple patches on their undersides.
 Adult hairy marrons grow to between 300 and 400 mm with a body consisting of a head and thorax that are protected by a carapace.
-The body eventually extends into an abdomen that ends in a muscular tail, and the body is bracketed by 5 pairs of legs including two pairs of pinchers; a larger pair for capturing prey and defense and a second, smaller pair for fine manipulation of food.
+The body eventually extends into an abdomen that ends in a muscular tail, and the body is bracketed by five pairs of legs including two pairs of pinchers; a larger pair for capturing prey and defense and a second, smaller pair for fine manipulation of food.
 The hairy marron can be differentiated from the smooth marron by the hairy bristles that are known to sometimes cover its carapace and other body parts, although these bristles can be difficult to observe in juveniles.